lexicalunit/spellbot/README.md

 ### 🤫 Secrets

 There's some secret hidden features of SpellBot.
-For example, if you use the tags `~mtgo` or `~arena` when creating a game, it will direct players to use those systems instead of SpellTable.
+For example if you use the tags `~mtgo` or `~arena` when creating a game, it will direct players to use those systems instead of SpellTable.
 Ok, I guess that's not secret anymore.
 But you kinda get the idea.
 Well, you've been warned.
 Hopefully these features are